xlladdins/xll/README.md

 32-bit and 64-bit add-ins.
 You should build for the flavor of Excel you have installed.
 Install 64-bit Excel if you have that option.

-Microsoft Office has a number of flavors.
+Microsoft Office has several flavors.
 The latest version is [Microsoft Office 2019](https://www.microsoft.com/en-US/microsoft-365) and only runs on Windows 10 or Mac OS X Sierra and later.
 There is a free